jacobbriones1/topological-datasets/datasets/README.md

 # Data Sets

-## Dynamical2D.py
+## Dynamical2D
-### Functions for Generation and visualization of a 2-dimensional dynamical system in the unit square.
+Functions for generation and visualization of a 2-dimensional dynamical system in the unit square.
 Example:
 ```
 X,Y = GeneratePoints(N= 500, r=2.1, plot = True)